 Thursday, September 25:A Sweet Strangeness Thrills My Heart - The Journals of Sallie Independence Foster, 1861 - 1887.Story by Dolores Hydock; music by Bobby Horton.

-7 - 9 p.m., Parnell Memorial Library Theatre, Park Drive, Montevallo, AL. Tickets are free, but must be reserved (and picked up) at the library after August 7th.
+7 - 9 p.m., Parnell Memorial Library Theatre, Park Drive, Montevallo, AL. Tickets are free, but must be picked up at the library after August 11th.
 For details, call the library at 665-9207.

 Sallie Independence Foster was 12 years old and living in Florence, Alabama in 1861 when the Civil War began.
 This bright, articulate girl kept a diary at the time, and she kept on keeping a diary for another 26 years.
 Through her journals, we get a funny, touching, and uniquely personal look at a world of innocence colliding with the reality of war.
 Then, when the war ends, we see how she – like thousands of others – began to create a new life in a radically changed world.
 Storyteller Dolores Hydock and music historian Bobby Horton interweave Sallie’s story with camp songs, period favorites, and original tunes to explore the life and times that Sallie shared with her paper "dear Companion."